pksilen/vitja-service/README.md

 TODO:
 - PostQueryOperations
 - MongoDb updates, add/remove subitems, to use findOneAndUpdate before getEntityById
+- Remove updateEntity check of update result, if getEntitiyById is first always called

 - Split to multiple microservices
   - Implement subentities as remote service queries